-- To make it clear to all customers, both at initial contact and throughout their dealings with the Council, what the Council can or cannot do in relation to their complaint, in accordance with the Customer Feedback Policy.
-In doing so, the Council aims to be open and not raise hopes or expectations that it cannot meet. - To provide a service that is accessible to all customers.
+- To provide a service that is accessible to all customers.
 However, the Council retain the right, where we consider complainant actions to be unacceptable, to restrict or change access to our service. - To deal fairly, honestly, consistently, and appropriately with all customer contacts, including those whose actions we consider unacceptable.
-The Council believes that all customers and Council employees have the right to be heard, understood, and respected. - To give the Council a framework to implement and take appropriate action against those customers who are deemed to be raising persistent, abusive, or unreasonable complaints or harassing council employees or harassing members. - To help members, staff and partners understand what options for action are available, and who can authorise these actions.
-It also assists staff to manage the expectations and behaviour of complainants while their complaint is addressed and when they can legitimately refuse a request for information.
+The Council believes that all customers and Council employees and Members have the right to be heard, understood, and respected. - To give the Council a framework to implement and take appropriate action against those customers who are deemed to be raising persistent, abusive, or unreasonable complaints or harassing council employees or harassing Members. - To help Members, employees and partners understand what options for action are available, and who can authorise these actions.
+It also assists employees to manage the expectations and behaviour of complainants while their complaint is addressed and when they can legitimately refuse a request for information.